arran8901/chainlog-lang/README.md

 ```
 go run cli/gochl.go [<chl-file>...]
 ```
-It is recommended to use `rlwrap` to enable line editing and history.
+Recommended: use `rlwrap` to enable line editing and history.

 The interpreter allows you to submit queries such as `age(X, A), A >= 40` as an interactive Prolog interpreter would.
 It also allows you to simulate message calls by beginning input with `$` and entering a message term.
 For example, `$ withdraw(30)`.
+The actions that would result from such a message will be displayed.

 ## Testing
 A testing framework and test suite are provided.